publiccodenet/about/organization/strategic-council.md

 1. Potential new strategic council members are either invited to apply by the Foundation for Public Code, or may nominate themselves.
 2. To apply, email <info@publiccode.net> explaining your motivation and qualifications.
-3. Foundation staff and the board have an initial discussion with the applicant to confirm mutual understanding of the role and interest.
+3. Staff and the board of directors have an initial discussion with the applicant to confirm mutual understanding of the role and interest.
 4. The board of directors invites new members to join the strategic council.
-5. After accepting the role, the member is added to the strategic council.
+5. After accepting the role, the applicant is added as a member to the strategic council.

 ## Membership duration and end of membership